 Although technically not just a Paris app, this app features an overview of France in stunning images from the photographer of National Geographic magazine.
 They’re better appreciated on an iPad where the clarity and colors really shine.
 But there’s a location feature which will tell you what you’re near, if you’re traveling.
 And there are images of Paris as well, since you can’t have an app about the beauty of France without at least a few shots of Paris, can you?

 There’s a brief mention of the importance of each site and place photographed and you can create slideshows that fade from one gorgeous image to another.
 This is one of those apps you can get lost in.
+(Update: This no longer appears to be in the iTunes store.)

 I had to laugh when I heard about this app because some restrooms in Paris are harder to get into than Fort Knox.
 So it’s amusing to tap on the location feature and find one near where I am, when I gotta go.
 Admittedly, a majority of them are “wishful thinking” (my local natural foods store doesn’t have a public restroom, as listed) nor have I seen a single supermarket offer facilities to customers in Paris.